Year-End Recap on Briggs – The Pennsylvania Supreme Court to Decide Ancient “Rule of Capture” in Era of Extraction by Frac: Whose Milkshake Is It?

 The foregoing is an issue of first impression for the Pennsylvania Supreme Court with sweeping implications.
 If sustained, the ruling could curtail Pennsylvania’s hydraulic fracturing industry by limiting the ability of operators to maximize production of oil and gas from leased lands.
 However, to successfully prove “trespass by frac,” landowners will need to bear considerable cost to meet their evidentiary burden and may be required to invest in costly technologies such as 2D and 3D seismic surveys, or micro-seismic surveys (down the hole), to prove any single fracture or related fluids unlawfully migrated across property boundaries 9,000 feet (and in some cases, deeper) underground.
 However, operators as a matter of course may already gather seismic data and logs on their laterals, all of which will likely be discoverable.
 Visions of Daniel Day-Lewis and his rhetorical characterization of the rule of capture as the draining of a milkshake (“I Drink Your Milkshake!”) in the 2007 film There Will Be Blood comes to mind.
 Plaintiffs will need to prove it’s their milkshake.

-For a copy of the Briggs decision, or for any additional insights on how it affects your ownership or development plans in Pennsylvania, do not hesitate to contact the Oil and Gas Group with Dickie, McCamey & Chilcote, P.C.
+For a copy of the Briggs decision, or for any additional insights on how it affects your ownership or development plans in Pennsylvania, do not hesitate to contact the Energy Group with Dickie, McCamey & Chilcote, P.C.

 Tara Hopper Rice